MAX_BY

 ```

-However, if all rows maximizing the second argument are `NULL` in the first argument, `NULL` is returned:
+If all rows maximizing the second argument have `NULL` in the first argument, `NULL` is returned:

 ```